 This Matcha Steamed Cake (Mushi Pan) is light and fluffy with an aromatic green tea flavor.
 These individual Japanese cakes are so easy to steam in a frying pan for the perfect breakfast or snack.
 Less than 20 minutes to make!

 Steamed Cake or we call it Mushi Pan (蒸しパン) is a light, fluffy, and soft cake.
 As the name suggests, it is steamed instead of baked, and it takes less than 20 minutes to prepare from the beginning to the end.
-I shared another version two years ago and that steamed cake recipe has been one of the most popular recipes especially among readers from Asia.
+I shared another version two years ago and that steamed cake recipe has been one of the most popular recipes, especially among readers from Asia.

-These steam cakes were made with matcha/premium green tea powder this time.
-What does matcha taste like?
 It’s a bit difficult to describe.
 It has a unique rich bitter taste as well as sweetness.
 When matcha is used in recipes, the flavor becomes subtler.
 If you are a matcha fan, you might be interested in my other matcha recipes like Green Tea Ice Cream, Green Tea Cookies, and Green Tea Crème Brûlée.

-JOC reader Angel (@berryangelz) tried this recipe and made these absolutely gorgeous steamed cakes that I want to share with you.
+JOC reader Angel tried this recipe and made these absolutely gorgeous steamed cakes that I want to share with you.